-McDonald’s work falls into three primary areas.
-First, her scholarly work has addressed the way in which literature interacts with other disciplines (philosophy, history, anthropology, the arts) on questions ranging from to ethics (how do thinkers balance of liberty and equality?) to aesthetics (how does an author or artist look to or break with the past to engage his or her own time?).
+McDonald’s work has addressed the way in which literature interacts with other disciplines (philosophy, history, anthropology, the arts) on questions ranging from to ethics (how do thinkers balance of liberty and equality?) to aesthetics (how does an author or artist look to or break with the past to engage his or her own time?).
 Her special fields have been work from the Enlightenment and the 20th-21st centuries, primarily but not only in the French tradition.
 McDonald is particularly interested in ways in which Enlightenment ideas (liberty and equality) return in contemporary politics and culture.

 Examines how women began to enter the Republic of Letters as writers during the Old Regime in France, how they stepped at their peril into the public sphere: daring to know and to write involved a double jeopardy for them from which we can learn today: writing from within a hierarchy (as subjects, they were considered minors and later ‘passive’ citizens), women wrote in fiction and non-fiction about gender equality and freedom, ethics and the sins of history, education, science and truth, and women as humans with rights.